JGOMEZ717/Jeff_portfolio/README.md

 - Segmented customers by age group and contact method
 - Analyzed conversion rates by month, campaign count, and previous interactions
 - Built views for Tableau to visualize key metrics
+- Although May has the highest deposits it only has a 17% conversion rate
 ---

 ##  Key Insights